 5 - Getting the video URL when users submit answers

-Having the Video Recorder in your form will allow you to collect video answers.
-These answers will be saved by default in your Pipe account.
-While this is great, ideally you want your video answers to be stored in your Formstack account as well in order to have all your form’s answers in one place.
+Having the video recorder in your form will allow you to collect video answers.
+These videos will be saved by default in your Pipe account.
+While this is great, ideally you want the URLs to these video answers to be stored in your Formstack account together with the other data collected with each form submission.
 To do that, we will need to add another field in our form and apply a little trick to make it invisible to the users.
-Once we have this field set up, it will receive automatically the video URL of the answer and when the user submits the form, it will be saved together with the rest of your answers in your Formstack account.
+Once we have this field set up, it will be automatically populated with the video URL to the answer.
+When the user submits the form, the URL will be saved together with the rest of data you collected from the user in your Formstack account.
 Let’s go step-by-step.

-First, you need to add a Short Answer Field to your form from the left side of the Formstack form builder.
+First, you need to add a Short Answer field to your form from the left side of the Formstack form builder.

-Second, you need to get the ID of this new field from the browser.
-To do that, click the View live form button and, in the form page, go with your mouse on the Short Answer field, right-click on it and select Inspect.
+Second, you need to get the HTML ID of this new field.
+To do that, click the View live form button and, in the live form page, go with your mouse on the Short Answer field, right-click on it and select Inspect.
 You should see a new section popping up on your right with the HTML code of this field highlighted.
 There you will find the ID of the field, which you should save it somewhere, we'll use this later.
 My Id, in this case, is field86150057.

-- New video recorded from the camera using the desktop recorder
+- New recording made with the camera or microphone using the desktop recorder

-- Existing video uploaded through the desktop recorder
+- Existing recording uploaded through the desktop recorder

-- New or existing video uploaded through the mobile (native) recorder
+- New or existing recording uploaded through the mobile (native) recorder

 6 - Testing your form

-Now that everything is working correctly, we can go back to the Formstack editor and hide the Short Answer field to the users because we don’t want them to have access to their video answers’ URL.
+Now that everything is working correctly, we can go back to the Formstack editor and hide the Short Answer field because we don’t want users to have access to their video answers’ URL.